New Lenox resident loses almost $13,000 over phishing email scam

 The resident clicked on a link in the email but did not enter any personal information, according to a statement from the New Lenox Police Department.

-About $12,924 was removed from the accounts, police said.
+A total of $12,924 was removed from the accounts, police said.

 The case remains under investigation.

-Comcast will never ask customers for password information over the phone, chat, or email, according to Xfinity’s website.
+Comcast will never ask customers for password information over the phone, chat or email, according to Xfinity’s website.

-The company will also never ask for billing or payment information through email.
+The company also will never ask for billing or payment information through email.

 What to look for, how to protect yourself